cisco-open/ResponsibleAI/docs/RaiModule/Basic component of RAI Design.rst

  - While metrics are typically general and simple to calculate, Analyses are finegrained evaluations to run on specific AISystems.
  - Analyses provide a way for users to quickly and easily run complex experiments compatible with their model, with built in visualizations.
- - Analyses are easy to create allowing users to quickly and easily create custom Analyses for their specific needs using elements of the AISystem.
+ - Analyses are easy to create allowing users to quickly and easily make their own custom Analyses for their specific needs using any attribute of the AISystem.

 - **Interaction**
  - Analyses are managed by the AnalysisManger and are given access to the AISystem and Dataset through the RAIRedis class.